1. The Time It Takes

 Update – Converting Free to Paid

-Through the responses, I came to see that this is an area a lot of small business owners need help with.
-I put together a live training program that will be offered for the 2nd time soon.
+In the 24 hours after I first published this post, I had an overwhelming number of comments and requests for guidance.
+I realized that this is an area that a lot of small business owners needed help with.
+I put together I put together a live training program that will be offered for the 2nd time soon.
 There will be 3 webinars, a Facebook support group and materials.
 I’ve tried to make the program as affordable as possible so that it is possible for anyone who needs this information to be able to attend.